Azure-Samples/azure-samples-net-management/samples/create-virtual-machine/README.md

 This project framework provides examples for the following services:

 ### Compute
-* Using the Azure SDK for .NET - Compute Management Library [azure-mgmt-compute](https://pypi.org/project/azure-mgmt-compute/) for the [Azure Compute API](https://docs.microsoft.com/en-us/rest/api/compute/)
+* You can find the details for the library [here](https://azure.github.io/azure-sdk/releases/latest/#dotnet).

 ## Getting Started